aaltonewmedia/learn.newmedia.dog/content/courses/art+media-studio/2024-interactive-and-immersive-art/week01/index.md

 ### Exercise

+[Example1](./files/whereismatti.jpg) and try to figure out where it was taken.

-[Open this image](./files/where-is-matti-when-is-matti.jpg) and try to figure out where and when it was taken.
+[Example2](./files/where-is-matti-when-is-matti.jpg) and try to figure out where and when it was taken.

 ---